cloudant-labs/slate/docs2017/src/api/document.md

 ### Purging and replication

-A document purge from a database must be replicated to other copies of the database.
+Purging a document from a database might require corresponding changes to other copies of the database.

-Where the copy is a system-level replica of a database that was created automatically as part of the distributed nature of Cloudant, then a document purge from one copy is automatically replicated to the other copies.
+Where the copy is a system-level replica of a database - an 'internal' replica - that was created automatically as part of the distributed nature of Cloudant, then a document purge from one copy is automatically replicated to the other copies.